arcaldwell49/Superpower/README.md

 ## ANOVA\_design function

-Currently the ANOVA\_design function can create designs with up to three factors, for both within, between, and mixed designs.
+Currently the ANOVA\_design function can create designs up three factors, for both within, between, and mixed designs.
 It requires the following input: design, n, mu, sd, r, and optionally allows you to set labelnames.